lovetravelmoney/website/_posts/2019-01-05-visiting-the-blarney-castle.md

 featured-img: assets/album/blarneycastle.jpg

 ---
 When visiting the South of Ireland it's a travesty not to go to the [Blarney Castle](https://www.blarneycastle.ie/).
 The castle was built nearly six hundred years ago and has been attracted the attention of millions have as travelers venture to the picturesque village of Blarney, often just for the castle and to kiss the Blarney Stone.
-It's a must-see iconic landmark and one of the Emerald Isle's greatest treasures.
+It's a must-see, iconic landmark and one of the Emerald Isle's greatest treasures.

 <iframe width="560" height="315" src="[https://www.youtube.com/embed/oc-8ylq2dsY](https://www.youtube.com/embed/oc-8ylq2dsY "https://www.youtube.com/embed/oc-8ylq2dsY")" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>